mrtns/data-encyclopedia/README.md

 I WANT to add markdown files representing components
 SO THAT each component is a plain text file

+Usage:

 - Add markdown files to `src/entries/`

 - Via `gatsby-node.js`, every markdown file entry will
   - get a url slug auto-generated
+  - have the slug set in `allMarkdownRemark.edges.node.fields.slug`
   - get a page created, using the `src/templates/markdown-entry.js` template file